Degenerative Joint Disease, DJD, OA — All the Same Condition

 - Ruling Out Other Conditions: Hyperthyroidism, diabetic neuropathy, and other conditions can also cause decreased mobility

-- Gabapentin: Can supplement chronic pain management, especially for neuropathic pain
+- Gabapentin: Can supplement chronic pain management, especially neuropathic components.

-- Buprenorphine: Used for short-term relief during acute pain episodes
+- Buprenorphine: Used for short-term relief during acute pain flares.

 Environmental Modifications